PSU-REDCap/redcap-support-ticketing-system/README.md

 5. TEST, TEST, TEST.

 Of course feel free to adapt as you wish.
 Some changes we will be making include changing from using the next-instance smart variable to new-instance.
 This will potentially allow you to remove the survey queue setup which we were utilizing in case a user were to click a link to add more notes in an old email.
 We we also working on automatically creating tickets for certain 'To Do List' items (API token/approve draft changes/MyCap).

+Warning: If a non-admin attempts to edit the JavaScript calculated fields, the code will be wiped out and will need to be re-added by an admin.

+Warning: In some cases, like editing the data dictionary and uploading, the SQL field may be inadvertantly changed.
+You may need to open it up and replace blank lines with a newline character (backslash n).